piyalkarum/GeneFamilyEvolution/README.md

 This repository contains the analysis scripts, selected data, and output files associated with the manuscript:

-**"Copy number variation drives gene family evolution and ecological adaptation in Brassicaceae."**
+**"Copy Number Variation: A Substrate for Plant Adaptation and Stress Response in Arabidopsis"**

 ---